 We will be inclusive, culturally aware and responsive to the needs of individuals in creating safer communities.
-We will recognise that an individual's identity includes their gender, age, Aboriginality, disability, culture, religion or faith, sexuality and lived experiences.
-We will respect each person's human right to be treated fairly and have the ability to make genuine choices in their lives.
+We will recognise that an individual's identity includes their gender, age, aboriginality, disability, culture, religion or faith, sexuality and lived experiences.

 Primary prevention focused